ukbendavies/secure-dev-workflow/README.md

 - Git and ssh workflows that make use of ssh private key file password security (be sure to set a strong unique password)
 - Utilize Windows 10 / 11 ssh-agent components for identity integration within powershell when using git with ssh (and with ssh itself)
-- Improve security on shared systems (e.g. virtual desktops) by working with source code in your profile
+- Improve security on shared systems (e.g. virtual desktops) by working with source code in your profile (when used with disk encryption)

 ### Style and usability enhancements